It's been a few months in the making, but we're super excited to finally announce we're releasing our very own product marketing book -

 Excited?
 Us too!
 And to celebrate, we're treating you to an excerpt to whet your appetite.

-Put your reading glasses on, grab a cuppa Joe, nestle into your favourite armchair and explore our insights into:
+Put your reading glasses on, grab a cuppa Joe, nestle into your favorite armchair and explore our insights into:

 - PMM frustrations